Reinstatement of slavery by Napoleon

 Consular decree of 16 July 1802, signed by Napoleon, reinstating slavery in Guadeloupe.

-The reinstatement of slavery by Napoleon Bonaparte refers to a series of texts and military events between 1802 and 1804 that restored slavery in French colonies and France's involvement in the Atlantic slave trade during the early years of Napoleon's rule, thus repealing the decree of that had abolished slavery in all colonies during the French Revolution.
+The reinstatement of slavery by Napoleon refers to a series of texts and military events between 1802 and 1804 that restored slavery in French colonies and France's involvement in the Atlantic slave trade during the early years of Napoleon's rule, thus repealing the decree of that had abolished slavery in all colonies during the French Revolution.